amiraligpu/Internet_Bandwidth_Chart_Live/README.md

 # How to Install:
 1) Open your cmd/terminal
 2) install pip on your device and make sure to use last version
-3) copy this commands and run them in your cmd/terminal
+3) copy these commands and run them in your cmd/terminal

 `pip install ast`